wenzlo/EuroRogue/README.md

 		Weapon specific effects. i.e. equiping a Staff increases melee range from 1 to 2 Effects can be applied to the target as well i.e., Daggers apply the Bleeding effect.

+	-Stalking  - From Stalk ability.
+Enter stealth mode.
+		   - Decreases movement speed.
+		   - Decreases noise level.
+		   - Increases light level necessary to reveal you
+		   - Map overlay highliting in red, all cells where enemies can detect you.

 	-Enlightened
 		   - Increases Spell Damage, ttMove, ttRest, ttMelee.